amandaghassaei/canvas-capture/README.md

 - You cannot record GIF and video at the same time.
 This appears to be a limitation of CCapture.js.
 - gif.js (a dependency of CCapture.js) has some performance limitations and takes a significant amount of time to process after all frames have been captured, be careful if capturing a lot of frames.
 Exported GIFs tend to be quite large and uncompressed you might want to optimize them further (I like [ezgif](https://ezgif.com/maker) for this).

+## License

+The code in this repo is licensed under an MIT license, but it depends on other codebases and proprietary video codecs with different licenses.
+Please be aware of this and check this project's dependencies for more info, specifically:

+>@ffmpeg/core contains WebAssembly code which is transpiled from original FFmpeg C code with minor modifications, but overall it still following the same licenses as FFmpeg and its external libraries (as each external libraries might have its own license).

 ## Converting WEBM to MP4